 In this way, FSH testing may help you better understand your ovarian reserve and provide beneficial information related to your fertility.
 Of course, it’s a good idea to share your results with your healthcare provider and/or your OB/GYN.
 They will be able to review your results in combination with a physical exam, medical history, and other potential tests to provide you with an overall picture of how your FSH level may impact your fertility.

 Want to better understand your ovarian reserve in relation to your reproductive stage?
-Shop the Everlywell at-home Ovarian Reserve Test and get digital results days after you mail your sample to the lab for testing.
+Shop the Everlywell at-home Fertility Test and get digital results days after you mail your sample to the lab for testing.